kubedb/cli/docs/guides/postgres/monitoring/using-builtin-prometheus.md

 ### Verify Monitoring Metrics

-Prometheus server is running on port `9090`.
+Prometheus server is listening to port `9090`.
 We are going to use [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to access Prometheus dashboard.

 At first, let's check if the Prometheus pod is in `Running` state.